 The Company permanently reinvests eligible earnings of its foreign subsidiaries and, accordingly, does not accrue any U.S. income taxes that would arise if these earnings were repatriated.
-The unrecognized deferred tax liability associated with the outside basis difference of its foreign subsidiaries is estimated at \$3.5 million for those subsidiaries.
+The unrecognized deferred tax liability associated with the outside basis difference of its foreign subsidiaries is estimated at \$3.6 million for those subsidiaries.
 We have continued to reinvest permanently the excess earnings of Oppenheimer Israel (OPCO) Ltd. in its own business and in the businesses in Europe and Asia to support business initiatives in those regions.
 We will continue to review our historical treatment of these earnings to determine whether our historical practice will continue or whether a change is warranted.
-The Company has been assessing the impact that the administration's proposed increased corporate tax proposals will have on its operations, cash flows and financial condition, although changes during this fiscal year seem increasingly unlikely.